timdisher/sur-impute/README.md

 NMA surrogate validation code.
 Rendered report available here: https://timdisher.github.io/sur-impute/inst/reports/2023-02-12_tl-post.html

+# Getting rquired packages

+Packages required for this project can be installed with `renv::install()` which should pull from the imports in the DESCRIPTION.txt and install from a Feb 2 2023 MRAN repo/

 # Navigating the package

 The project is set up in package format so functions are generally in R and scripts/reports can be found in inst/.
-If you're running this package on a system where WinBUGS is somewhere else than the programs directory (like me) then you'll need to create a .Rprofile and create an "R2WinBUGS.bugs.directory" option that points to your BUGS location.
+Before running this analysis you'll have tup update the .Rprofile "R2WinBUGS.bugs.directory" option to point the the BUGS location on your system points to your BUGS location.

 ## Generating required data